British Rail Class 769: Northern Trains

 The Class 769s entered service with government-owned operator Northern Trains in May 2021.

+Former operations

 Transport for Wales

-In July 2017, five units were ordered by the Welsh Government for the Wales & Borders franchise, to enable Class 150 and 158 diesel multiple units to be released from service to undergo modifications to comply with PRM regulations, as well as allowing the company to increase its fleet capacity.
+In July 2017, five units were ordered by the Welsh Government for the Wales & Borders franchise, to enable Class 150 and Class 158 diesel multiple units to be released from service to undergo modifications to comply with PRM regulations, as well as allowing the company to increase its fleet capacity.
 Transport for Wales held an option for a further four, which they took up in November 2018.

-Transport for Wales' allocation of nine Class 769s are being converted from five Class 319/0 and four Class 319/4 units, with the former being the ones ordered under Arriva Trains Wales and the latter being the optional extras selected by TfW Rail.
+Transport for Wales' allocation of nine Class 769s were converted from five Class 319/0 and four Class 319/4 units, with the former being the ones ordered under Arriva Trains Wales and the latter being the optional extras selected by TfW Rail.
 The first unit, 769002, was delivered to Cardiff Canton depot in March 2019.
 The class first entered service in November 2020.

+Transport for Wales Rail withdrew the last of its Class 769 fleet on 19 May 2023.